 Mark Friedman, President

 Like many Trop Rock fans, Mark’s first introduction to this laid-back style of music was Jimmy Buffett in the 1980’s while in high school and college.
 After a trip to Key West in 1995, Mark decided that his hometown of Tallahassee, Florida needed a Parrot Head Club.
-Even though he and his wife Heather moved away to Apalachicola, Florida in 1999, the club is still thriving today and “Partying With a Purpose”.
+Even though he moved away to Apalachicola, Florida in 1999, the club is still thriving today and “Partying With a Purpose”.

 As a reprieve from his day job as a CPA and Financial Advisor, Mark started branching out into other independent Trop Rock artists by starting Migration Music and Migration Radio, which played and sold the music of the genre’s best singer/songwriters.
 Through this business venture Mark became good friends with James White and Jim Morris, who he persuaded to do a “Gulf Coast Highway Tour” in 2001 before they had ever played together.
 Needless to say it went well, a live CD was produced, the tour expanded to the east and west coasts, and “oh the stories we could tell” after all these years.
 After this, Mark was hooked.

 Several years passed and he wanted to do more with “Trop Rock” but wasn’t sure how.
 That’s about the time Tom Becker called in 2012 and asked him to be on the newly formed Trop Rock Music Association’s artist review board.
 Perfect!
 In 2018, Mark took over the reigns to revamp and expand the organization, as well as elevate the Trop Rock genre to new heights.
 The future looks bright and he’s excited about working to make a difference for the fan, artists, and all involved in this wonderful genre of music.